zlcfdu17/SalientObjectDetection/README.md

 Embedding topological features into CNN salient object detection

 Put test images into ./Img, and run Salgen.sh to generate saliency maps in ./Salmap.

-This project is gathered by different types of files in our research and needs further cleaning up.
+This project is gathered by different types of files in our research.
+We will further clean up these codes.

+The caffe in ./Salpredict directory needs to be compiled first or you can use your own caffe.

 ##### Required tools: